pwalsh/openbudgets/docs/guide/features/internationalization.rst

 https://github.com/tkaemming/django-subdomains

-We use SubDomains to support multiple subdomains in a single Open Budget instance, where, each supported language has a mapping to at least one subdomain.
+We use SubDomains to support multiple subdomains in a single Open Budgets instance, where, each supported language has a mapping to at least one subdomain.

 How to import::